jspicl/jspicl/README.md

 # jspicl
 jspicl is a Javascript to PICO-8 Lua transpiler.
-The Javascript code is processed by Esprima which will create an AST that is used to generate Lua code as faithful to the original as possible.
+It depends on Esprima to generate an AST which is then used to convert the original code into the LUA subset of which PICO-8 supports.

 ## Installation
 ```
-npm install jspicl
+npm install jspicl --save
 ```

 ## Usage